mozaik-association/mozaik/docs/5Marketing-emails.md

 How to encode failures on a contact?

 - Postal bounces: must be encoded manually
-- Email bounces: records are updated automatically by Mozaik
+- Email bounces: records can be updated automatically by Mozaik

 <figure markdown>
 ![screenshot 23](img/screen23.png)